CSEdelft/FAQ/computer-organisation/assembly.md

 * c (or continue) after a breakpoint, continue restarts execution like run did until it encounters another breakpoint or the program ends. useful if a breakpoint is in a loop and you want to go to the next iteration
 * start starts the program, places a breakpoint on line one so you can imediately start using s and n

-when using gdb your program *must* be compiled with -g and your code *must* be in a .text section
+when using GDB your program *must* be compiled with -g and your code *must* be in a .text section

+## command line arguments

+Getting command line arguments is easy in assembly. basically it works the same as in C. The main function/label is actually called with 2 arguments in rdi and rsi. rdi is the ammount of arguments, and rsi is a pointer to an array of strings which holds the arguments. you know where the array ends with argc/rdi.

 ## Handy Links
 * [reference of linux syscalls](http://syscalls.kernelgrok.com/)
 * [quick assembly cheatsheet](https://www3.nd.edu/~dthain/courses/cse40243/fall2015/intel-intro.html)
 * [quick assembly cheatsheet 2](https://www.cs.uaf.edu/2005/fall/cs301/support/x86/index.html)
 * [quick assembly cheatsheet 3](https://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf)

-## command line arguments

-getting command line arguments is easy in assembly. basically it works the same as in c. the main function/label is actually called with 2 arguments in rdi and rsi. rdi is the ammount of arguments, and rsi is a pointer to an array of strings which holds the arguments. you know where the array ends with argc/rdi.